Lathakh/Diamond_price_prediction/README.md

   command:

         git add file_name

          git add .   # all the files in folder

 # commit the file to git repository

  command :  git commit -m "first commit"

+ # fetching changes in github repository to vscode folder

+ command :  git pull